Blackmon homers, Gray pitches Rockies past Dodgers 5-3

+DENVER (AP) — Jon Gray and Clayton Kershaw turned Coors Field into a pitcher’s park for one night.
+Charlie Blackmon showed the hitters are still dangerous in the thin air.

-DENVER (AP) — Jon Gray pitched effectively into the seventh inning and Charlie Blackmon homered to lead the Colorado Rockies past the Los Angeles Dodgers 5-3 on Saturday night.
+Gray pitched effectively into the seventh inning and Blackmon homered to lead the Colorado Rockies past the Los Angeles Dodgers 5-3 on Saturday.

 Gray (9-5) allowed three runs, two earned, and struck out eight over 6 2/3 innings to give Colorado’s tired bullpen some rest.
-He outdueled Los Angeles lefty Clayton Kershaw, who was cruising until an error started a three-run rally in the sixth.
+He outdueled Kershaw, who was cruising until an error started a three-run rally in the sixth.

+“We went through a rough stretch.
+We weren’t really picking up the offense at all,” Gray said.
+“I just feel like it’s our time to step up for the team and really give our best.”

+Gray did that with some big pitches in tough situations.
+He struck out Max Muncy in the first inning with a runner on second and got Kiké Hernández to pop up with a runner on third to end the fourth.

-Nolan Arenado tied the game with a single and Mark Reynolds’ two-out, two-run single put the Rockies up by two after six.
+Gray kept it close until the Dodgers’ leaky defense helped Colorado take the lead.
+An error by Muncy at second started things, and Nolan Arenado tied the game with a single.
+After Ian Desmond singled off Hernandez’s glove at shortstop to load the bases, Mark Reynolds’ two-out, two-run single put the Rockies up by two after six.

+“When you give that team outs in this ballpark, the momentum shifts and you just kind of extend innings,” Los Angeles manager Dave Roberts.
+“That play to Muncy and obviously the Kiké play, it was a tough play but it’s a play that he makes, and at that point in time you’re out of the inning and things change.”

 The Dodgers threatened in the seventh but Jairo Diaz struck out Justin Turner with two on to end the inning.

 Alex Verdugo had two hits and Edwin Rios got his first major league hit and drove in a run for the Dodgers.